 So how does this relate to www.pumpcases.com?
 I'm happy to say that we assemble our cases in Visalia, CA, and Ventura, CA. However, the raw materials that we depend on, oftentimes, come from China.
 Neoprene, for example, is simply not available from a domestic producer in the US: Quicksilver and countless other manufacturers of wetsuits will support me in this claim.
-While orders are in place with manufacturers, the FedEx's, UPS's, and DHL's of the world are taking advantage of their shipping fees much like those Amazon sellers who accumulated then up-charged by 500+% for hand sanitizer.
-Do you have $700 to "book" a plane (Who "books" a FedEx plane?) for FedEx?
-Neither do I! $700 3 months ago was only $350.
-Is this inflation in the works?
-5% price increase, sure!
-100% price increase, absolutely not!
-Perhaps we should all be investing in FDX, as their revenues are going to skyrocket.
+USPS's of the world are taking advantage of their shipping fees much like those Amazon sellers who accumulated then up-charged by 500+% for hand sanitizer.

 Importing raw materials -

 Long-story-short, we're turning to vessel/boat shipping, which is experiencing its own unique set of COVID-19 delays.
 Did the VAT or Customs agent develop COVID-19?
 How many packages did he/she handle, and how long ago?
-Needless to say, at any step in transportation, domestic included, a COVID-19 outbreak results in a regional office/hub closure, and unfortunately, zero notice is given.
+If at any point in the transportation supply chain, a COVID-19 outbreak results in a regional office/hub closure, and unfortunately, zero notice is given.